When balancing budgets, timelines, and projected end-user satisfaction, running a successful systems integration project can be difficult.

 Systems integration is the process of integrating two or more software applications (I will not get into another topic called what is software integration since we are interested in the broader issue of systems integration), hardware platforms, or other systems.

-In general, the amount of time spent on a system integration project will depend on how many connections need to be made between the different software programs being integrated.
+The amount of time spent on a system integration project will depend on how many connections need to be made between the different software programs being integrated.

 Because the numbers show that digital buyers are on the rise (for example, just in Canada, 68 percent of the population are digital buyers), we can expect businesses to begin investing heavily in digital infrastructure, with system integration playing an important role.